averyramirez/astrologyApp/README.md

 ## Astrology App
-- Created using Bootstrap, JavaScript and jQuery/
+- Created using Bootstrap, JavaScript and jQuery
 - Hosted as a [page](https://averyramirez.github.io/astrologyApp/) on GitHub
 - Uses [Aztro - The Astrology API](https://github.com/sameerkumar18/aztro/)